 Make sure to look up their definitions in a dictionary, but also don’t be afraid to use your newfound words in conversation with native English speakers.
 They’re more likely to let you know if you’ve used it incorrectly.
 Oh, and don’t worry -it’s ok to make a mistake!

 Relaxing and learning?
 Some would say it’s impossible, but I’m not one of them!

-Watching TV or movies on Netflix with the subtitles on in the language you’re trying to learn can help increase your fluency in the extreme.
+Watching TV or movies on Netflix with the subtitles on in the language you’re trying to learn can help increase your fluency in the extreme (a large amount).
 Watching your favorite TV show with English subtitles of course can help you read along with what’s going on, but also teach you idioms, slang, and humor.
-Once you feel you’ve “graduated” and are looking for something a bit more challenging, see if you can watch your favorite show in English.
+Once you feel you’ve “graduated” (moved up) and are looking for something a bit more challenging, see if you can watch your favorite show in English.
 It’ll really help you to get a feeling for how the language flows (moves, works) and help improve your English conversation skills.

 Use the Internet

 Besides Bespeaking, of course, what are your favorite English-learning websites?

 Use your online resources to help you practice in between lessons.
 Look up online quizzes, practice on Duolingo, or even try playing language games.
 Taking the extra time to practice your English conversation skills during the week will make all the difference in your weekly lessons!

 Speak English Whenever Possible